RV-HATE: Reinforced Multi-Module Voting for Implicit Hate Speech Detection: Related Work

 \subsection{Implicit Hate Speech Detection}

-Hate speech detection plays a crucial role in mitigating online toxicity and preventing the spread of harmful communication~\citep{gandhi2024hate,rawat2024hate}.
-Implicit hate speech expresses hateful or discriminatory intent indirectly, often relying on context instead of explicit slurs or offensive sentences~\citep{WeberVZS20,XieNRA24} This subtle aspect makes implicit hate speech more challenging to detect than explicit hate speech.
-There are a few datasets for implicit hate speech detection. \citet{ElSheriefZMASCY21} introduced Implicit Hate Corpus (IHC) that captures subtle and indirect hate speech relying on contextual cues and implicit stereotypes.
-The dataset contains implications for each hateful sentence which provide explanations of their implied meanings. \citet{HartvigsenGPSRK22} focused on adversarial non-toxic counterfactuals to evaluate model generalization in hate speech detection and incorporated LLM-generated neutral sentences. \citet{LeeJMJCKO24} constructed a cross-cultural English hate speech dataset and analyzed how cultural background influences hate speech annotations across different countries.
-In addition to dataset development, researchers tackled the implicit hate speech problem by investigating its linguistic structures and investigating the difficulties posed by context-dependent or culturally grounded expressions.~\citep{FortunaCW21,DavaniAKD23,OcampoSCV23}. \citet{HuangKA23} assessed LLM's capability to detect implicit hate speech by generating concise natural language explanations. \citet{GhoshSCTKM23} employed a hyperbolic network to effectively encode diverse external contexts, thereby enhancing implicit hate speech detection in online discussions. \citet{ParkKJPH24} introduced a multi-agent-based debate simulation framework that generates diverse perspectives on implicit hate speech.
-These approaches demonstrate the significance of improving the robustness of implicit hate speech detection models.
+Hate speech detection plays a crucial role in mitigating online toxicity and preventing the spread of harmful communication~\citep{gandhi2024hate, LEE201822}.
+Implicit hate speech expresses hateful or discriminatory intent indirectly, often relying on context instead of explicit slurs or offensive sentences~\citep{WeberVZS20}.
+This subtle aspect makes implicit hate speech more challenging to detect than explicit hate speech.
+There are a few datasets for implicit hate speech detection. \citet{ElSheriefZMASCY21} introduced the Implicit Hate Corpus~(IHC) that captures subtle and indirect hate speech relying on contextual cues and implicit stereotypes.
+The dataset contains implications for each hateful sentence, which provide explanations of their implied meanings. \citet{HartvigsenGPSRK22} focused on adversarial non-toxic counterfactuals to evaluate model generalization in hate speech detection and incorporated LLM-generated neutral sentences. \citet{LeeJMJCKO24} constructed a cross-cultural English hate speech dataset and analyzed how cultural background influences hate speech annotations across different countries.
+In addition to dataset development, researchers tackled the implicit hate speech problem by investigating its linguistic structures and the difficulties posed by context-dependent or culturally grounded expressions~\citep{FortunaCW21,DavaniAKD23,OcampoSCV23}.

+\citet{HuangKA23} assessed the capability of LLMs to detect implicit hate speech by generating concise natural language explanations. \citet{ParkKJPH24} introduced a multi-agent-based debate simulation framework that generates diverse perspectives on implicit hate speech.
+These approaches demonstrate the significance of improving the robustness of implicit hate speech detection models. \citet{KimAKH25} presented a CONELA, a data refinement strategy that utilizes human agreement and training dynamics to improve generalization in implicit hate speech detection. \citet{LeeAH25} proposed a target-aware attention framework that models interactions between explicit and implicit targets and their context to improve the ability to detect implicit hate speech.